-In addition to the Pastor, the Diocesan Bishop must give written approval for any purchase or sale of parish property, for any grant of easement (temporary or otherwise) or for any lease of parish property.
+Because the Diocesan Bishop holds title to all Parish real property in trust for the Parish, both the Pastor and the Diocesan Bishop must give written approval for any purchase or sale of parish property, for any grant of easement (temporary or otherwise) or for any lease of parish property.
 In making this decision, the Diocesan Bishop may request input of the Finance Office and/or the Diocesan Finance Council and/or the Diocesan Property Committee (an adjunct committee of the Diocesan Finance Council).